liambenjamin/task-generalization-alcf/README.md

 	> exit()

 This will download the datasets to ``~/.keras/datasets`` and make them available for the training script to access at runtime.
 Executing the training script will load and augment the downloaded datasets according to the arguments stored in ``hypers.<id>``.

+### Theta Deployment File Contents

+The experiment deployment across Theta utilzed the python library [libEnsemble](https://libensemble.readthedocs.io/en/main/).
+Only path names specific to the filesystem at Argonne Leadership Computing Facility (ALCF) have been removed.